gchq/sleeper/docs/usage/tables.md

 schema defined in `templates/schema.template`.
 Currently any changes must be done in those templates or in the admin client.
 We will add support for declarative deployment in the future.

+See [creating a schema](schema.md) for how to set up a schema for your table.

 ```bash
 cd scripts
 editor templates/tableproperties.template